uw-cmg/StructOpt_modular/docs/parallelism/index.rst

 mpi4py: One structure per core
 ==============================

+Main idea:  One structure per core, or multiple structures per core that execute serially in a for-loop.
+The module must be written in python (or callable from python like LAMMPS through ASE) and implemented directly into StructOpt.

+`mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_ allows MPI commands to be run within python.

+Installation
+""""""""""""

-# TODO: Change OpenMPI 1.10.2 to the correct version after the bugfixes have been made.
+TODO: Change OpenMPI 1.10.2 to the correct version after the bugfixes have been made.
 In the meantime, use ``-mca btl tcp,sm,self`` to use TCP rather than infiniband.

 Note: mpi4py needs to be installed from source against OpenMPI 1.10.2.
-Follow the instructions here https://media.readthedocs.org/pdf/mpi4py/latest/mpi4py.pdf under "3.3: Using distutils".
+Follow the instructions `here <https://media.readthedocs.org/pdf/mpi4py/latest/mpi4py.pdf>`_ under "3.3: Using distutils".
 In short:

 ::